On this page

 One-page summary of registration process

-While we encourage you to read through all the guidance on this page before making an application, we've also prepared a one-page summary of the ACVM application process.
+While we encourage you to read through all the guidance on this page before applying, we've also prepared a one-page summary of the ACVM application process.

 ACVM inhibitor registration process [PDF, 142 KB]